uadmin/uadmin/docs/api.rst

 **uadmin.ReportTimeStamp**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-ReportTimeStamp set this to true to hav a time stamp in your logs.
+ReportTimeStamp set this to true to have a time stamp in your logs.

 Syntax: